 - Having a list of flexible, open-ended questions that you can ask a prospect

 - Learning how to deal with objections to your sales pitch.

-It’ll almost definitely happen that you encounter some objections to your sales pitch, whether you’re a skilled telemarketer or a web-based sales rep who is simply making a quick follow-up.
+It’ll almost definitely happen that you will encounter some objections to your sales pitch, whether you’re a skilled telemarketer or a web-based sales rep who is simply making a quick follow-up.